 That’s why, Hilton’s marketing and branding track record make the entrepreneur perfectly placed to offer advice to those seeking to make a big impact with their small businesses.
 And it’s for these talents that Hilton was chosen to join an elite panel of business experts and entrepreneurs as a Plusnet Pioneer.

 Teaming up with Startups.co.uk and business broadband and phone provider Plusnet, Hilton is part of an exciting programme of events, mentoring and content designed to help small businesses grow, which he admits to being “thrilled” about.

 “These initiatives are really important,” he says, “and I can’t wait to offer my expertise and advice to people who are passionate about making their business a success.

 “Given my history with Gymbox, and the fact I worked in advertising previously, I’m excited about explaining what I’ve learnt, and showcasing how essential these elements are when running a company.”

-As part of his role, Hilton will be sharing his wealth of knowledge at a free marketing masterclass in London.
+As part of his role, Hilton shared his wealth of knowledge at a free marketing masterclass in London.
 Alongside him will be an awesome line-up of business leaders, with fellow Plusnet Pioneers Vita Coco’s UK CEO Giles Brook, founder of Girl Meets Dress; Anna Bance, and ad agency Karmarama’s chief executive; Ben Bilboul all on the panel.